 This need of our communities coincides with the need of the Genesis Trust to find ways of sustaining those ministries of ours that rely partly or wholly on the financial support of our overseas friends and fellow-Christians, such as the Genesis Care Centre, our step-down hospice facility.
 Abutting the Norwegian Settlers Church grounds, there is a magnificent piece of land overlooking the ocean, one which is ideally situated in terms of distance to medical and hospital care, shopping and other facilities.
 This land is available to the Genesis Trust and it made sense to utilize it for our two sustainability projects.

 The first is the building of and establishment of a Special Care home for persons presenting with dementia and in particular, Alzheimer’s.
 The plans have been drawn and the land cleared for two upmarket, medically-approved units that will accommodate twenty residents.
 It is to be a welcoming home with gardens, verandas and parking area for visitors.
-Residents or their family members will be required to pay for the facility and the profit generated is to be used to sustain the Genesis Care Centre, which is a non-paying facility.
+Residents or their family members will be required to pay for the facility and the profit generated is to be used to sustain the Charis House, which is a non-paying facility.

 The second project is the building of an attractive Container Village on the Genesis grounds to accommodate the large number of young volunteers from overseas that serve in the Genesis ministries.
 Thus far these teams of volunteers have been accommodated elsewhere in commercial establishments, sometimes quite a distance away from Genesis.
 It makes sense to accommodate them there where they serve.
 The design of the Village is imaginative and modern and lends itself to a home away from home atmosphere.

 Again, the profit realized by the Village would be used to sustain projects that currently rely solely on the kindness of donors.